DarkCell-Studios/Vitruvian-6-v3/README.md

 ## Requirements

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) (or any Docker Engine with build support)
-- Internet connectivity so the Docker build can download the Cantaloupe distribution (GitHub release with a Maven Central fallback)
+- Internet connectivity so the Docker build can download the Cantaloupe distribution (Maven Central with a GitHub release fallback)
 - Access to the public NASA S3 bucket that hosts the Kaguya mosaics

 > **Note for Windows users:** run the commands below from *PowerShell* or *Git Bash* after installing Docker